Christian-Rau/EndSteamAlready/README.md

 # EndSteamAlready

+EndSteamAlready: Giving Steam the Boot, Literally!

+Sick of Steam staying in the background when you think you've closed it?
+With EndSteamAlready, one click is all it takes—puff—and Steam is really gone from your system, freeing up resources instantly.
+It's a completely safe Steam process-killer, perfect for when you're ready to shut down or just need to declutter.

 > **Note:** This repository is a clone of the original project by [ToClickx](https://github.com/ToClickx/fully-close-steam).
 It has been modified to address issues encountered during execution.

 EndSteamAlready provides a simple, intuitive graphical user interface (GUI) for completely closing all Steam processes.
 It ensures **NO** Steam-related processes remain running in the background after you close the main application, especially useful when Steam refuses to quit properly. **Because steam snoops!**